The Macland Plantation Bell

 Erected by City of Opelousas Louisiana.

 Location.
-30° 31.877′ N, 92° 4.46′ W. Marker is in Opelousas, Louisiana, in Saint Landry Parish.
+30° 31.877′ N, 92° 4.46′ W. Marker is in Opelousas, Louisiana, in St. Landry Parish.
 Marker can be reached from East Landry Street (U.S. 190) east of South Academy Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 828 East Landry Street, Opelousas LA 70570, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Jarrell Home (here, next to this marker); St. Joseph Methodist Church for Colored People (a few steps from this marker); Whiteville School House (within shouting distance of this marker); Mary Jane Steam Engine Train (within shouting distance of this marker); Venus House (within shouting distance of this marker); Opelousas Firsts and Famous/ Hall of Fame (within shouting distance of this marker); Le Vieux Village (within shouting distance of this marker); Louisiana Orphan Train Museum (within shouting distance of this marker).
-Touch for a list and map of all markers in Opelousas.
+Jarrell Home (here, next to this marker); St. Joseph Methodist Church for Colored People (a few steps from this marker); Whiteville School House (within shouting distance of this marker); Mary Jane Steam Engine Train (within shouting

 More about this marker.
 The City of Opelousas Tourist Information is located on the grounds of Le Vieux Village Historical Park & Heritage Museum at the eastern entrance of Opelousas along U.S. Highway 190.